What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 Another great thing about the Echomap UHD 94sv is that it is compatible with the Garmin Panoptix LiveScope System, which means you can easily add live sonar to it later on.

-In fact, if you buy this unit without a transducer, it makes a great slave unit that can be used just to view LiveScope sonar data.
+In fact, if you buy this unit without a transducer, during our testing we found that it makes a great slave unit that can be used just to view LiveScope sonar data.

 Features: